-County v Hibs re-arranged for Wednesday
+County v Hibs rearranged for Wednesday

-Ross County v Hibernian re-arranged for Wednesday following Covid issues
+Ross County v Hibernian rearranged for Wednesday following Covid issues

 Last updated on .From the section Scottish Premiership

-Ross County's postponed Scottish Premiership match with Hibernian has been re-arranged for Wednesday evening at 19:45 GMT.
+Ross County's postponed Scottish Premiership match with Hibernian has been rearranged for Wednesday evening at 19:45 GMT.

 The game at Victoria Park was called off on Saturday after two Hibs players were found to have Covid-19.